aws-samples/load-test-for-emr-on-eks/README.md

 ```

 </details>

 [^ back to top](#table-of-contents)

 ### 2. Metrics & Evaluation

-Please refer to the `./grafana/README.md` document for detailed explanation, how to monitor and evaluate your performance in Locust, Spark Operator, EKS cluster, IP utilization, etc.
+Please refer to the [Grafana README](./grafana/README.md) document for detailed explanation, how to monitor and evaluate your performance in Locust, Spark Operator, EKS cluster, IP utilization, etc.

 ## Clean up
 ```bash